Bed Slats vs Box Springs: What You Need To Know

 Can you buy slats for a bed frame?

-Yes, you can buy slats separately for your bed frame if you would rather not spend more money on a box spring.
+Yes, you can buy slats separately for your bed frame.

 Do bed slats break easily?

-Bed slats can break easily if you assemble them poorly or apply too much weight to them.
+Bed slats can break easily if you assemble them poorly or apply too much weight.
 When purchasing bed slats, you’ll want to review their weight limit.

 Can you use plywood instead of bed slats?